awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-delete.md

 The model ARN is the `ProjectVersionArn` field in the [ProjectVersionDescription](https://docs.aws.amazon.com/rekognition/latest/dg/API_ProjectVersionDescription) object, from the `DescribeProjectVersions` response\.

 You can't delete a model if it is running or is training\.
 To determine if the model is running or training, call [DescribeProjectVersions](https://docs.aws.amazon.com/rekognition/latest/dg/API_DescribeProjectVersions) and check the `Status` field of the model's [ProjectVersionDescription](https://docs.aws.amazon.com/rekognition/latest/dg/API_ProjectVersionDescription) object\.
 To stop a running model, use the [StopProjectVersion](https://docs.aws.amazon.com/rekognition/latest/dg/API_StopProjectVersion) API\.
-For more information, see [Stopping an Amazon Rekognition Custom Labels Model \(SDK\)](rm-stop-model-sdk.md)\.
+For more information, see [Stopping an Amazon Rekognition Custom Labels model \(SDK\)](stop-running-model.md#rm-stop-model-sdk)\.
 You have to wait for a model to finishing training before you can delete it\.

 **To delete a model \(SDK\)**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following code to delete a model\.